delta-io/delta/protocol_rfcs/managed-commits.md

 ./_delta_log/00000000000000000000.json
 ```

-The delta files in the `_delta_log/_commits` directory on the other hand have a UUID embedded into them and follow the pattern <version>.<uuid>.json where the version corresponds to the next attempt version zero-padded to 20 digits.
+The delta files in the `_delta_log/_commits` directory have a UUID embedded into them and follow the pattern `<version>.<uuid>.json`, where the version corresponds to the next attempt version zero-padded to 20 digits.

 For example: